 Conservation status Least concern (LC)

-Although it is not assessed as endangered (Baldwin, Barstow & Rivers 2018), Nothofagus truncata has the most restricted and most northerly wild distribution of the five New Zealand species, and was much the last to be introduced to Europe.
+Although it is not assessed as threatened (Baldwin, Barstow & Rivers 2018), Nothofagus truncata has the most restricted and most northerly wild distribution of the five New Zealand species, and was much the last to be introduced to Europe.
 It closely resembles N. fusca in overall appearance and in European literature is perhaps likeliest to be encountered under the name N. fusca var. colensoi, as in the World Checklist of Fagales (Govaerts & Frodin 1999).
 However, the more numerous, shallower and more rounded teeth and the two or so extra pairs of lateral veins on the leaves of N. truncata provide consistent distinguishing features between the two taxa, as do the presence of domatia (hairy pits) under the leaves of N. fusca.
 Genetic research by R. D. Smissen and other (Smissen et al. 2014) has suggested that the two species do interbreed in the wild, but that hybrids are quite rare, and that the species themselves ‘are no more closely related to each other than they are to either of the entire-leaved species’ (N. cliffortioides and N. solandri).
 The scientific name is slightly misleading, as the bottom of the leaf is nearly always broadly cuneate, just as in N. fusca, rather than truncate.
 The vernacular name Hard Beech derives from the high silica content in the timber, which blunts a saw quickly (Wikipedia 2020).